snabbco/snabb/src/program/snabbnfv/doc/getting-started.md

 ## Create and launch two VMs

-Now that Snabb Switch can talk to both 10GbE ports successfully, lets build and launch 2 test VMs and connect each of them to one of the 10GbE port.
+Now that Snabb can talk to both 10GbE ports successfully, lets build and launch 2 test VMs and connect each of them to one of the 10GbE port.
 First, we have to build an empty disk and then download and install Ubuntu in it.